AllenBuhle1/Crowdfunding-product-page-challenge/README.md

 - CSS custom properties
 - CSS Flexbox
 - Mobile-first workflow
-- React
+- DOM Javascript

 ### What I learned

-This project made me more comfortable with React and was a nice and entertaining project to work with.
+This project made me more comfortable with DOM Javascript and was a nice and entertaining project to work with.

 ### Continued development